apify/langchain-apify/README.md

 `ApifyDatasetLoader` class provides access to **Apify datasets** as document loaders.
 Datasets are storage solutions that store results from web scraping, crawling, or data processing.
 For more information, see the [Apify datasets documentation](https://docs.apify.com/platform/storage/dataset).

+`ApifyDatasetLoader` is useful when you need to process data from an Apify Actor run.
+If you are extracting webpage content, you would typically use this loader after running an Apify Actor manually from the [Apify console](https://console.apify.com), where you can access the results stored in the dataset.

+Example usage for `ApifyDatasetLoader` with a custom dataset mapping function for loading webpage content and source URLs as a list of  `Document` objects containing the page content and source URL.
 ```python
 from langchain_apify import ApifyDatasetLoader